 Timeline: 1 ⅓ - 2 ⅙ hours

-What is diversity (1.1)
+What is diversity?
+(1.1)

 A good place to start to build a foundation for this course is talking about what diversity is.
 In particular what diversity in IT means and the design and process implications that it can have.
 Also in this portion of the course topics like the business cases for why having accessible IT is economically a good idea are are also covered.